SurrealDB Docs Logo

 Tagged Template

-A method allowing you to write a tagged template string, automatically escaping any variables passed.
+A method allowing you to write a tagged template literal string, automatically escaping any variables passed.
 You can also use Gap instances like described above.
 Returns a PreparedQuery.

 Example